Pierce the Veil: 2018–present: Hiatus and The Jaws of Life

 On July 5, 2018, vocalist and guitarist Vic Fuentes posted on his social media that he is working on the band's fifth album.
 In February 2019, the official band Twitter posted that they were still working on the album.
 On 13 April 2020, the band uploaded a home rehearsal of their track "Hold On Till May" to YouTube, in light of the COVID-19 pandemic.
 The performance featured former member Mike Fuentes, however the band did not specify whether he had officially returned as a member of the band.
 Reaction to Mike Fuentes performing with the band was mixed, with listeners expressing concern on social media over the sexual misconduct allegations surrounding him, with the band having yet to address them fully beyond the original 2017 statement.
 On August 24, 2020, Vic confirmed that Mike had left the band in 2017 and will not be featured on the next album.

 In June 2022, I Prevail announced their “True Power Tour,” scheduled to take place from September to November 2022, with Pierce The Veil serving as direct support, this being the band’s first tour since 2017 and the departure of drummer Mike Fuentes.
 Prior to the tour, the band recruiting former letlive. drummer Lionel Robinson as their touring drummer.
 On September 1, 2022, the band released the single "Pass the Nirvana".
 On November 11, 2022, the band released their second new single, "Emergency Contact" and announced that their fifth studio album The Jaws of Life would be released on February 10, 2023.

 The band embarked on the 'Creative Control' and 'The Jaws of Life' tours, along with an Australian tour with Beartooth in support of the album.
 In mid-2024, the band supported Blink-182 on their One More Time... tour in North America.

 On December 3, 2024, the band announced the I Can't Hear You World Tour via social media.
-The tour will feature songs from every album in the band’s discography, and it will be the band’s first solo headlining amphitheater tour.
+The tour featured songs from every album in the band’s discography, and it was the band’s first solo headlining amphitheater tour.
 On May 6, 2025, the band released "Kiss Me Now", adding the single to their fifth studio album The Jaws of Life.

-On May 22, 2025, a plane crash in San Diego, specifically the 2025 San Diego Cessna Citation II crash killed 6 people, with their agent and manager Dave Shapiro being one of the victims.
+On May 22, 2025, a plane crash in San Diego, specifically the 2025 San Diego Cessna Citation II crash killed six people, with their agent and manager Dave Shapiro being one of the victims.
 Vic Fuentes expressed his condolences via the band's Facebook page the following day, with the full band expressing condolences as well at the concert on May 24, 2025 in Bristow during their I Can't Hear You World Tour.

+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.